 When you have confirmed an available date and time, please fill out this short form to complete the booking: https://goo.gl/forms/yd9N0TyZydV81FIh1

-Step 3: Collect and email a copy of the following documents to Toby.
+Step 2: Collect and email a copy of the following documents to the parish secretrary.

-If you are not a current parishioner at Sts Peter and Paul: a letter from your current parish pastor granting permission for your child to be baptised at Sts Peter and Paul.
-Contact them and they will understand what you need.
+And if you are not a current parishioner at Sts Peter and Paul: a letter from your current parish priest granting permission for your child to be baptised here at Sts Peter and Paul.
+Contact your parish for this.

-Information sessions are run every 1st Tuesday of the month at 10am, in the church.
-It is highly recommended that both parents can make it, in order to adequately prepare for one of your child's most important days together.
-If not, then one parent is ok.
+Information sessions are run every 1st Monday of the month at 10am, in the church (except for January 2021).
+It is highly recommended that both parents make it, in order to adequately prepare for one of your child's most important days together.
+If not, one parent is ok.

-Please let Toby know which session date you are planning on attending.
+Please let the parish secretary know which session date you plan to attend.

-Step 5: Attend and present your child at a Presentation Mass.
+Step 4: Attend and present your child at a Presentation Mass.
 (This is currently suspended due to Covid)

-The Presentation Mass happens at every 2nd Sunday 10am Mass of the month.
+The Presentation Mass happens at every 2nd Sunday of the month at 10am.
 Your child will be welcomed by the parish community, along with all the other children who will be baptised in the following weeks.

-On the day, please arrive at least 10 minutes early to notify Fr Dean that you've arrived.
-Please also let Toby know which Mass date you plan to attend.
+On the day, please arrive at least 10 minutes early to notify Fr John that you've arrived.
+Please also let parish secretary know which Mass date you plan to attend.